 A young girl awakens and screams.
 Her father rushes into her room.
 The girl points under her bed.
 The father gets down and searches.
 He finds a toy jester and shows it to the girl.
 The father leaves the room.

-The girl tries to go back to sleep, but she hears noises coming from under the bed.
+The girl tries to go back to sleep but hears noises coming from under the bed.
 The girl opens a bag of cookies, throws one on the floor, and watches to see what will happen.

 A hand reaches out and takes the cookie.
 The girl drops a second cookie.
 The hand reaches out and takes the cookie.
 The hand sticks out from under the bed with the palm up as if to ask for more cookies.
 The girl drops the third cookie in the monster’s hand.

 The girl then holds up a cookie to entice the monster to come out from under the bed.
 He does.
 The girl feeds the monster cookies.
-The monster nuzzles the girl’s head with his head as a way of saying thank you.
+The monster nuzzles the girl’s head with his head to say thank you.

 If you missed the link above, here it is again.
-Get the printable activities plus links to the Google Slides version by clicking on this button.
+Click this button to get the printable activities plus links to the Google Slides version.

 More Samples from the Teaching Writing with Animated Shorts Series